luke-j-smith/turtle/parser/README.md

 # Parser
 The parser takes a text file as its input and determines whether that file contains a valid Turtle program, as defined by the grammar below.
-If the file contain a valid program then there is no output.
+If the file contains a valid program then there is no output.
 If the file contains an invalid program then a description of the issue is displayed.

 #### Turtle Grammar
 ```